Chemical Bank: 1900–1946

-By the first decade of the 20th century, Chemical had one of the strongest reputations in banking but as a business was in decline, losing accounts each year.
+By the 1900s, Chemical had one of the strongest reputations in banking, but as a business, it was in decline, losing accounts each year.
 Unlike many of its peers, Chemical had been reluctant to expand into securities and other businesses and had not paid interest on bank accounts.
 Both practices, considered to be highly conservative, had allowed Chemical to develop a large capital reserve but were not attracting customers.
-William H. Porter, a prominent banker of the era, was named president of the bank in 1903 after the death of the previous president George G. Williams.
-Porter would leave Chemical seven years later to become a partner at J.P.
+William H. Porter, a prominent banker of the era, was named president of the bank in 1903 after the death of the previous president, George G. Williams.
+Porter left Chemical seven years later to become a partner at J.P.
 Morgan & Co. in 1910 and was succeeded by Joseph B. Martindale, who was named president in 1911.

 In 1917, Chemical named a new president of the bank, Herbert Twitchell, after the death of Joseph B. Martindale.
-It was uncovered, just months after Martindale's death, that the former Chemical president had stolen as much as $300,000 from the account of Ellen D. Hunt, a niece of Wilson G. Hunt.
+Months after Martindale's death, it was discovered that he had stolen as much as $300,000 from the account of Ellen D. Hunt, a niece of Wilson G. Hunt.

 Twitchell initiated a major turnaround of Chemical, setting up a trust business and reversing Chemical's policy of not paying interest on cash accounts.
-These steps along with other initiatives, resulted in an increase in deposits from $35 million to $81 million by 1920.
-In 1920, Twitchell was succeeded by Percy H. Johnston and remained with the bank as chairman of the board.
-Johnston would hold the presidency of the bank through 1946 at which time the bank had grown to become the seventh largest in the U.S.
+These steps along with other initiatives, resulted in an increase in deposits from $35 million in September 1917 to $63 million in December 1917 to $81 million by 1920.
+In 1920, Twitchell was succeeded by Percy H. Johnston, then aged 39, and remained with the bank as chairman of the board.
+Johnston held the presidency of the bank through 1946 at which time the bank had grown to become the seventh largest in the U.S.

 In 1920, Chemical completed its first major acquisition, merging with Citizens National Bank.
 The acquisition of Citizens National, a small New York commercial bank, increased Chemical's assets to more than $200 million with more than $140 million of deposits.
 In 1923, Chemical established its first branch and by the end of the 1920s had opened a dozen branches in Manhattan and Brooklyn as well as a branch in London, its first international presence.

 In 1929, Chemical reincorporated as a state bank in New York as Chemical Bank & Trust Company and merged with the United States Mortgage & Trust Company, headquartered on the Madison Avenue and 74th Street.
-During the Depression-era of the 1930s, Chemical's deposits grew by more than 40% and in 1941, the bank reached $1 billion of assets.
+During the Great Depression, Chemical's deposits grew by more than 40% and in 1941, the bank reached $1 billion of assets.
 During this period, Chemical also established Chemical National Company, a securities underwriting business.